unrealdhanush/chatbot/README.md

 - Upload and process documents (PDF, DOCX, TXT)
 - Search the web using SerpAPI
 - Get weather information using OpenWeatherMap API
+- Implement Retrieval-Augmented Generation (RAG) for enhanced responses

+## Retrieval-Augmented Generation (RAG)

+RAG is a technique that combines retrieval-based and generation-based methods to provide more accurate and contextually relevant responses.
+In this project, RAG is implemented to enhance the chatbot's ability to generate responses based on both the user's input and the additional context provided by uploaded documents.

 ## Setup